Three Rivers confirms new cases of COVID-19

-Three Rivers Public Health Department (3RPHD) announced that more COVID-19 cases have been identified.
+Twenty more COVID-19 cases have been identified since Monday by Three Rivers Public Health Department (3RPHD).

-Dodge County has 29 more cases since last Wednesday for a total of 782, a press release from the health department said.
-Saunders County has 18 more cases for a total of 128 while Washington County has nine additional cases for 104 total.
-That brings the total cases in the health district to 1,024.
+Dodge County has seven more cases since Friday for a total of 789 cases, a press release from the health department said.
+Saunders County has seven more cases for a total of 145 while Washington County has six additional cases for 110 total.
+That brings the total cases in the health district to 1,044.

-As of Monday afternoon, local hospitals reported 302 medical beds were available and 99 patients were hospitalized with COVID-19.
-Of the 394ventilators available to area hospitals, 116 were in use, including 18 for confirmed COVID-19 patients.
+As of Wednesday afternoon, local hospitals reported 285 medical beds were available and 97 patients were hospitalized with COVID-19.
+Of the 394 ventilators available to area hospitals, 137 were in use, including 19 for confirmed COVID-19 patients.

 Concerned about COVID-19?